Fukaya Categories as Categorical Morse Homology: Weinstein manifolds

 We will always assume that $M$ is {\em complete} with respect to $Z$ in the sense that $Z$ integrates for all time to provide an expanding action

-\begin{defn} A subset $A\subset M$ is said to be {\em conic} if it is invariant under the expanding action in the sense that $\Phi_{t}(A) = A$, for all $t\in \BR_+$. \end{defn}
+\begin{Definition} A subset $A\subset M$ is said to be {\em conic} if it is invariant under the expanding action in the sense that $\Phi_{t}(A) = A$, for all $t\in {\mathbb R}_+$. \end{Definition}

-\begin{example} Any manifold $X$ provides an exact symplectic manifold $(T^*X, \theta_X)$ given by the cotangent bundle $\pi_X:T^*X\to X$ equipped with its canonical exact structure $\theta_X$.
-The Liouville vector field $Z_X$ generates the standard linear scaling $\Phi_{X, t}$ along the fibers of $\pi_X$.
+\begin{Example} Any manifold $X$ provides an exact symplectic manifold $(T^*X, \theta_X)$ given by the cotangent bundle $\pi_X:T^*X\to X$ equipped with its canonical exact structure $\theta_X$.
+The Liouville vector f\/ield $Z_X$ generates the standard linear scaling $\Phi_{X, t}$ along the f\/ibers of $\pi_X$.

-More generally, any conic open subset $A\subset T^*X$ in particular the complement of the zero section $T^*X\setminus X$, provides an exact symplectic manifold $(A, \theta_X|_A)$. \end{example}
+More generally, any conic open subset $A\subset T^*X$ in particular the complement of the zero section $T^*X\setminus X$, provides an exact symplectic manifold $(A, \theta_X|_A)$. \end{Example}

-By a Morse function $h:M \to \BR$, we will always mean an exhausting (proper and bounded below) function whose critical points are nondegenerate and finite in number.
-A vector field $V$ is gradient-like with respect to $h$ if away from the critical points of $h$, we have $dh(V)>0$, and in some neighborhood of the critical points, $V$ is the gradient of $h$ with respect to some Riemannian metric.
+By a~Morse function $h:M \to {\mathbb R}$, we will always mean an exhausting (proper and bounded below) function whose critical points are nondegenerate and f\/inite in number.
+A vector f\/ield~$V$ is gradient-like with respect to $h$ if away from the critical points of~$h$, we have $dh(V)>0$, and in some neighborhood of the critical points, $V$ is the gradient of $h$ with respect to some Riemannian metric.

-\begin{defn} By a {\em Weinstein manifold}, we will mean an exact symplectic manifold $(M, \theta)$ that admits a Morse function $h:M\to \BR$ such that the Liouville vector field $Z$ is gradient-like with respect to $h$. \end{defn}
+\begin{Definition} By a~{\em Weinstein manifold}, we will mean an exact symplectic manifold $(M, \theta)$ that admits a~Morse function $h:M\to {\mathbb R}$ such that the Liouville vector f\/ield $Z$ is gradient-like with respect to $h$. \end{Definition}

-\begin{example} A {\em Weinstein cell} is a Weinstein manifold $(M, \theta)$ such that $\theta$ has a single zero.
-It follows that any Morse function $h:M\to \BR$ such that the Liouville vector field $Z$ is gradient-like with respect to $h$ will have a single critical point which is a minimum. \end{example}
+\begin{Example} A {\em Weinstein cell} is a~Weinstein manifold $(M, \theta)$ such that $\theta$ has a~single zero.
+It follows that any Morse function $h:M\to {\mathbb R}$ such that the Liouville vector f\/ield $Z$ is gradient-like with respect to $h$ will have a~single critical point which is a~minimum. \end{Example}